m0in92/ECM_GUI/README.md

 Use the following repository link when cloning this repository:
 [git@github.com:m0in92/ECM_GUI.git](git@github.com:m0in92/ECM_GUI.git).
-Furthermore, the project python library dependencies, numpy and matplotlib, should be installed in your project.
+Furthermore, the project python library dependencies, see dependencies section below, should be installed in your project.

 When using the tar.gz file, first extract the contents from the file.
 Then, `cd` into the extracted content's root file path (where the setup.py file resides) and run the following into the command line:
 ```
 python setup.py install
 ```

+## Dependencies
+1. Python 3.11 and above
+2. numpy
+3. pandas
+4. matplotlib
+5. scipy

 ## Example Usage